ansys/pystk/doc/source/api/ansys/stk/core/graphics/RasterFactory.rst

 RasterFactory
 =============

-.. py:class:: RasterFactory
+.. py:class:: ansys.stk.core.graphics.RasterFactory

-   Bases: py:obj:`~IRasterFactory`
+   Bases: py:obj:`~ansys.stk.core.graphics.IRasterFactory`

    A raster dataset.
 A raster consists of one or more bands, or sets of values, which are most commonly associated with colors when the raster represents an image...

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: RasterFactory

 Overview
 --------